Okengi/Simple-Acount-System/README.md

 **Than with 15 I wanted to make it better and I did so, at least a little bit.**\
 **So comming to now, it's still garbage and I don't understand what I have ones writen**
 ![My France Octocat](my_octocat.png)
+# Help
+**I don't know why if and if way anybody wuold want to contribute here, but if you want to do so.
+Your help is welcome!**